Sourov2002t/ETH_Project/README.md

  Burn Function:

 -burn(uint256 amount): Allows the destruction of existing tokens.
-Decreases the totalSupply by the specified amount and debits the amount from the balance of the from msg.sender, provided that the address has enough tokens to burn.
+Decreases the totalSupply by the specified amount and debits the amount from the balance of from msg.sender, provided that the address has enough tokens to burn.

 This program provides a foundational example of a simple token contract on the Ethereum blockchain, showcasing fundamental Solidity concepts and contract interactions.